RKeaves/bon-giveaway-unit3d/README.md

 # bon-giveaway-unit3d

 **bon-giveaway-unit3d** is a slot-based Bonus (BON) giveaway system tailored for UNIT3D trackers.
 This userscript integrates directly into the chat interface, allowing hosts to manage interactive giveaways with ease and style.
-With customizable options, real-time validations, and enhanced prompts, running a giveaway event becomes a seamless experience.
+With customizable options, real-time validations, and enhanced prompts.

 ---